Petition Integrity Analysis

 A4

-121 new signatures accumulated in under 3 hours between 12:27 PM and 3:23 PM on March 17 — approximately 41 signatures per hour.
-For a hyper-local petition in an unincorporated rural community, this velocity suggests either a coordinated WhatsApp group blast activation or a targeted bot injection event at that timestamp.
+Event 1 — Mar 18 afternoon: 121 new signatures in 56 minutes between 12:27 PM and 1:23 PM — approximately 130 signatures per hour.
+For a hyper-local petition in an unincorporated rural community, this velocity indicates a coordinated WhatsApp blast activation or automated injection event.

 A5